alta3/sipgate/README.md

     `service nginx restart`

 ### 8 - Install ngcp-rtpengine
 > ngcp stands for next generation communication platform.
-It is limited to handing RTP, but can transcode, NAT RELAY, and reocrd voice.
+It is limited to handing RTP, but can transcode, NAT RELAY, and record voice.
 ----
 1. Create a github directory.